-In order to reduce environmental impact and associated disposal costs, East Ayrshire Council is committed to diverting as much waste as possible from landfill.
+In order to reduce environmental impact and associated disposal costs, we are committed to diverting as much waste as possible from landfill.

 This has a direct impact on the business sector, as the Council is committed to reducing the costs associated with waste produced by businesses.